trilitech/tezos-developer-docs/docs/tutorials/smart-contract/cameligo.md

 1. On the testnets page at https://teztnets.xyz/, click the faucet link for the testnet you are using.
 For example, the Ghostnet faucet is at https://faucet.ghostnet.teztnets.xyz.

-1. On the faucet page, paste your wallet address into the input field labeled "Or fund any address" and click the button for the amount of XTZ to add to your wallet.
+1. On the faucet page, paste your wallet address into the input field labeled "Or fund any address" and click the button for the amount of tez to add to your wallet.
+20 tez is enough to work with the tutorial application, and you can return to the faucet later if you need more tez.
 It may take a few minutes for the faucet to send the tokens and for those tokens to appear in your wallet.

    You can use the faucet as much as you need to get tokens on the testnet, but those tokens are worthless and cannot be used on Mainnet.